sai-dev/sai-server/README.md

 - `/viewmatch/<hash>`: displays the SGF of the specifietd match-play.
 - `/viewmatch/<hash>.sgf`: returns the SGF of the specifietd match-play.
 - `/data/elograph.json`: displays the ELO graph
+- `/user-request`: create a new user with given username, email and password
+- `/user-confirm/<username>/<token>`: confirm creation of the given account
 - `/`: displays various statistics and general informations.

 # Examples